 Antennas are varied being:-

 MRQ750 Super Gainer 6/8 2m & 3 x 5/8 on 70 Cms dual band mobile antenna and at the home QTH a Diamond X-50 Co-Linear Dual-Bander vertical mounted at about 35 feet with an 8 Element Chinese Maspro portable beam horizontally polarised for 2M SSB.
 For /Portable use I also have available a military ground antenna giving 4/6/10m FM, a SOTA 2m 3EL Beam, a Multi Functional Dipole (MFD) and a SOTA Rucksack Special.
 A MML 144/100s 100W 2m Amplifier and GaAsfet preamp is available for FM/SSB operation

 Mobile whips for 15/20/40/80M.
 A Prowhip vertical 20/40M.
 The GM3VLB 'Islander ' 10 - 80M multi-band vertical antenna with resonant wires covering 20, 30, 40, 80m and the other for 10, 12, 15, 17m.
 The SOTA Bandhopper 11, 20/40M Linked Dipole and a Full size 1/4 wave vertical antenna for 20M with a 'Top Hat' and a MFJ-934 Ground Tuning & Tuning Unit incorporated within the /Pedestrian Mobile Trolley.
-For /Portable activations on the summits or otherwise have also acquired a SOTAbeams QRP 'Mountain Tuner' 40-15M and a Half-Wave End-Fed 40M dipole with other bands to follow.
+For /Portable activations on the summits or otherwise have also acquired a SOTAbeams QRP 'Mountain Tuner' 40-15M and two Half-Wave End-Fed 40M and 20M dipoles with other bands to follow.